-Race for Speaker of the House slides into uncertainty, again
+Race for speaker of the House slides into uncertainty, again

 Republicans vented frustrations after a closed-door meeting in the Capitol basement on Thursday, according to members who were in the room.

-House Foreign Affairs Committee Chairman Michael McCaul, R-Texas, warned that the party's internal disputes have much more serious consequences.
+House Foreign Affairs Committee Chairman Michael McCaul, R-Texas, warned that the Republican Party's internal disputes have much more serious consequences.

-McCaul warned that Congress will soon need to act to provide more aid to Israel — and they will need a speaker to do that.
-He also warned that the infighting and instability undermines the U.S. image abroad.
+McCaul warned that Congress will soon need to act to provide more aid to Israel — and the House will need a speaker to do that.
+He also warned that the infighting and instability undermines the United States' image abroad.

 Support for Scalise erodes